dry5kulll/OverTheWire/Bandit/README.md

        chmod 644 /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv
        cat /etc/bandit_pass/bandit22 > /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv
        ```
-     - It is a bash script that modifies permissions on a file in the `/tmp` directory and then copies password of the `bandit22` user into that file.
+     - The script modifies the permissions on the file in the `/tmp` directory and then copies the password of the `bandit22` user into that file.
 - **Commands**:
      - `cat /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv`

 ### Level 22
 - **Description**:
-     - There is a cronjob running in the `/etc/cron.d/` directory.
-The file `cronjob_bandit22` has the below code in it.
-       ```bash
-       @reboot bandit23 /usr/bin/cronjob_bandit23.sh  &> /dev/null
-       * * * * * bandit23 /usr/bin/cronjob_bandit23.sh  &> /dev/null
-       ```
+     - Same as the previous level, there is a cronjob running.
-     - The script `/usr/bin/cronjob_bandit22.sh` is executed by `bandit22` user every minute of every hour, every day of the month, every month, every day of the week.
+     - The script `/usr/bin/cronjob_bandit23.sh` is executed by `bandit23` user every minute of every hour, every day of the month, every month, every day of the week.
        ```bash
        #!/bin/bash
        myname=$(whoami)